forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Reasons for Sanctions

-1. Encouraging Russia to stop offensive warfare and adhere to international rules such as the [UN charter](#un-charter).
+1. Encouraging Russia to stop offensive warfare and adhere to international rules such as the [UN charter](#un-charter). // The invasion ([Opinion on conflict](#opinion-on-the-conflict)) and offensive warfare in general are not supported here.
-2. Once a truce is established, sanctions are considered adequate and suitable to encourage a fair solution and to implement it (e.g. a withdrawal of troupes). // Hard to say what's a fair solution - some speculations are in [Paths to Peace](#paths-to-peace).
+2. Once a truce is established, sanctions are considered adequate and suitable to encourage a fair solution in agreement with international laws and covenants. // Hard to say what's a fair solution - some speculations are in [Paths to Peace](#paths-to-peace).

-> Subjective Reasons: Sanctions on Russia are considered adequate as:
-> * the invasion and offensive warfare are not supported here ([Opinion on conflict](#opinion-on-the-conflict))
-> * An alternative path to actions focussed mainly on the military.
-Economic restrictions are considered to have expected cost/benefits fare higher than warfare.
+> Economic measures are seen as a better alternative to military actions as economic restrictions can be designed to have a much better benefits-costs ratio than warfare.
+Here, as such economic measures proposed a reduced usage of petroleum products.
->   * As the first also can have benefits respectively reduce risks (benefits such as cleaner air and reduce risks associated to the CO2 increase such as rising sea levels or ocean acidification).
+> * A reduction in petroleum products has benefits such as cleaner air and reduces risks associated to the CO2 increase such as rising sea levels or ocean acidification.
->   * While warfare has a variety of [bad effect associated](#significance-of-peace-and-effects-and-dangers-of-war) such as daily tragedies occurring which in turn divide people and conventional and nuclear environment pollution. // A bad relationship between Ukraine and Russia has the potential to destabilize Europe in coming decades including the risk of another war as these country likely will be [the] major military powers in Europe.
+> * Warfare on the other hand, has a variety of [bad effects and risks associated](#significance-of-peace-and-effects-and-dangers-of-war) such as daily tragedies occurring, dividing and brutalizing people and environment pollution in many ways. // A bad relationship between Ukraine and Russia has the potential to destabilize Europe in coming decades including the risk of another war as these country likely will be [the] major military powers in Europe.
+>
+> ##### Smooth Transition from Environmental Perspective makes Production Reduction Unlikely
+> An aggressive production reduction to stabilize prizes by oil producing countries is considered unlikely: As this would encourage strict consumption reduction measures and thus a hard transition away from petroleum products (for the sake to reduce warfare) while from an environmental perspective a smooth transition away seems the reasonable path to go (important to have widespread support and no one left sitting). // For example very strict speed limits are not likely for environmental reasons alone, however, as the costs willing to take to prevent warfare are higher,very strict limits may become an option.
+Once the consumption is reduced a rebound is unlikely since it is considered the path to go.

 #### Overview